robinsingh1912/HTML-CSS-JS/README.md

 Overall, the browser's JavaScript engine plays a crucial role in interpreting and executing JavaScript code, allowing web pages to be dynamic and interactive.

 ___

+what is prefetch, preload and preconnect in html?

+`preconnect`, `preload` and `prefetch` are all resource hints that can be used to improve the loading performance of a web page by telling the browser to fetch resources in advance.

+- preconnect: The preconnect hint tells the browser to open a connection to a specified resource in advance before the browser needs to use it.
+This can speed up the loading time by reducing the time it takes to establish a connection to the resource when it is needed.

+ - preload: The preload hint tells the browser to fetch a specified resource as soon as possible, regardless of whether it is needed immediately or not.
+The resource is downloaded and made available for use, so that when it is needed, it can be used immediately without any delay.

+ - prefetch: The prefetch hint tells the browser to fetch a specified resource in the background, and to store it in the cache.
+The resource is not used immediately, but it will be available for use if the user navigates to a page that needs that resource.

+The main difference between them is when the browser should start fetching the resources, `preconnect` is used before the browser needs the resource, `preload` it used as soon as possible and `prefetch` is used when the browser is idle or when the user is expected to navigate to a specific resource.

+It's important to note that not all browsers support these hints, and they might not work as expected in some cases.
+For example, using preload or prefetch on a resource that is not used can increase the load time.

+Also, It's important to consider the user's network conditions, and device capabilities when using these hints.

+___

 what is the output of code ?
 ```